 University of Vermont and State Agricultural College received a NE-DBIC grant to develop a pilot cohort model delivery system of technical assistance blended with on-farm events.
-Five farmers were selected to receive one-on-one and group technical assistance and individual business assistance regarding all aspects of transitioning their dairy business to a grazing model.
+Five farmers were selected to receive one-on-one and group technical and business assistance regarding all aspects of transitioning their dairy business to a grazing model.
 Participants will receive funds to help with transition costs as well as assistance in developing a three- to five-year transition and management plan.
-Read more about this transition to grazing project and the economic impacts for one farm.
+Read more about this transition to grazing project and the economic impacts for a participating farm.

 Phase 2: Regional Cohorts